psmd-iberutaru/OpihiExarata/docs/source/user/command_line.rst

 program will read the configuration file at this path and use its values instead of the program's defaults, where they differ.

-See :ref:`user-configuration` for the specifications of the configuration file.
+See :ref:`user-configuration-standard-configuration-file` for the specifications of the configuration file.

 .. _user-command-line-available-options-secrets: